LuizClaudioSantos/dataStructuresCheatSheet/introduction/introduction.md

 # Data Structure

-This a course about data structure in C.
+This all about data structures in C.

 ## Setup the environment